ajcr/rolling/README.md

 A collection of computationally efficient rolling window iterators for Python.

 This module implements useful arithmetical, logical and statistical functions on rolling/moving/sliding windows.
-There's also a flexible 'apply' mode where any user-defined function can be used on the window.
+There's also a flexible 'Apply' iterator whereby any callable can be used on the window.
 Both fixed-length and variable-length window iteration is supported.

 To get started, see the [Quickstart](https://github.com/ajcr/rolling#quickstart) section below, or have a look at the some [Recipes](https://github.com/ajcr/rolling/blob/master/doc/recipes.md).